 You can see our shows at the funky White Eagle Saloon & Hotel.

-It, too, is located in a cool, hip Portland neighborhood, and thus you should definitely plan time for finding parking.
+The White Eagle is also located in a cool, hip Portland neighborhood, so you should definitely plan time for finding parking.

 Tod Kelly is co-host and artistic director of 7 Deadly Sins.
 Tod is a freelance writer/journalist, and is currently a contributing editor to marie claire magazine, as well as contributor for the Daily Beast and Ordinary Times.
 His live stories have been featured on NPR, Dan Savage's Hot Mic, Kevin Allison's RISK!, PRI, the Pickathon Festival, and Portland's own Mystery Box.